 Weight: 1 lb.
 13.8 oz.

-What we like: Big water reservoir, excellent ventilation, and optional impact protection available for another $55.
+What we like: Big water reservoir, excellent ventilation, and optional impact protection available as an add-on.

 What we don’t: Not a standout in comfort; sculpted backpanel eats into usable interior space.

 CamelBak has a healthy lineup of mountain bike pack offerings, and sitting near the top is the Mule Pro 14—a souped-up version of their bestselling Mule hydration pack.
 In terms of best uses, the pack’s larger capacity (the standard Mule is 9.5L), 3-liter water bladder, easy-to-use helmet carry, and highly breathable layout make it a great choice for long rides (the extra space also comes in handy if you haul kiddos around on a Mac Ride or Shotgun seat).
 For staying cool, there’s extensive use of open-weave mesh on the shoulder straps, and the sculpted backpanel has suspended mesh to keep air flowing.
-And injury-conscious riders will appreciate that CamelBak offers a compatible impact protection panel for an additional $55—at $215 all in, the setup handily undercuts the $240 Evoc Trail Pro above.
+And injury-conscious riders will appreciate that CamelBak offers a compatible impact protection panel—in all, the setup handily undercuts the price of the Evoc Trail Pro above.

 Why is the Mule Pro ranked here?
 While it has a lot of great features, including a second battery sleeve for e-bikes, it lacks the refinement of our top picks.
 The contoured shape impacts comfort—the base is pretty firm, and we had some complaints about rubbing along our lower back.
 Usable interior space is also impacted by the backpanel, and we found it difficult to truly leverage the higher capacity with bulkier items like pads.
 Finally, the Mule’s hose magnet (which sits on the sternum strap) doesn’t hold well and pops off easily while riding.
 These complaints are enough to push the Mule Pro below alternatives like the Evoc Trail Pro (if you want back protection) and Osprey Raptor (for a traditional pack), but it remains a solid do-everything option.

-See the CamelBak Mule Pro 14 See the Women's CamelBak Mule Pro 14
+See the Men's CamelBak Mule Pro 14 See the Women's CamelBak Mule Pro 14

 Mountain Bike Backpack Comparison Table